 Our faculty and residents also hospitalize patients at Mississippi Baptist Medical Center (MBMC), a local community hospital.
 Residents and faculty rotate on a monthly basis the responsibility for the care of hospitalized patients, in addition to the patient's continuity physician who serves as consultant to the hospital team during the patient's hospital stay.

-All PGY-1's spend at least two non-consecutive months on the in-hospital team at MBMC supervised by an in-hospital upper level resident and an in-hospital faculty member.
+All PGY-1's spend some time on the in-hospital team at MBMC supervised by an in-hospital upper level resident and an in-hospital faculty member.

 The MBMC hospital service offers an excellent inpatient experience including intensive care.
 Continuity patients from our three continuity locations are the main focus of the admissions: Grant's Ferry Family Medicine, Lakeland Family Medicine, and West Jackson Family Medicine; also a limited number of unreferred patients from the MBMC Emergency Department may be accepted.

 With such a variety of patients with a diversity of problems, the residents are exposed to a wealth of medical experience during their months on MBMC hospital service; the following are the general goals and objectives for the rotations: